vianneyJouhet/dbGaP2I2b2TM/README.md

-# dbGaP2PIC-SURE
+# dbGaP2I2b2TM
-Extraction and curation pipeline from dbGap phenotype files to the PIC-SURE plaform
+Extraction and curation pipeline from dbGap phenotype files to the i2b2/tranSMART plaform

 ## Pre-requisites
   * Docker 18.09+